 Shots:

-MED: Talent injecting cleared and preprocessed lysate into an ÄKTAmicro.
+MED: Talent injecting cleared and preprocessed lysate into an ÄKTAmicro.(CU on take 2 and 3)

 d.
 Future outlook

 A future step will be to miniaturize and integrate the entire experimental setup into a small table top application that is interfaced with the cloning workstation.
 Shown here is the microscale batch robot, currently under development, which will be used for this purpose.